 Validea Professional features the best stock ideas and research that our system has to offer.
-The product of over a decade of testing and refinement, it consists of three products: trade alerts, industry- and country-based portfolios and professional stock reports.
+The product of over a decade of testing and refinement, it consists of ten additional guru models plus three products not in the regular subscription: trade alerts, industry- and country-based portfolios and professional stock reports.

-Validea Professional costs $99.95 per month or $269.95 per quarter.
+Validea Professional costs $99.95 per month or $269.95 per quarter or $899.95 per year.
 Validea Professional includes a full subscription to Validea.com, so current Validea.com subscribers only pay the difference between the cost of their current plan and the cost of Validea Professional.

 Our industry and country portfolios provide subscribers with the top stocks using our proprietary Consensus system across all major sectors, regions and countries.
 The system allows subscribers to track top-performing regions like China and Latin America as well as top-performing sectors.
 The stocks within the portfolios are updated monthly and portfolio performance is updated daily.